kolergy/agent_bean/README.md

 The agent is continuously evolving, with new capabilities being added regularly.

 ## Current limitations:
+- when modifying the settings fileit needs to be re uploaded for the changes to take effects
 - It is not yet able to interact with files
 - Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models!? (they use a different proces for loading that needs to be implemented)
 - Imprecise memory estimation for models